awsdocs/amazon-vpc-user-guide/doc_source/vpc-subnets-commands-example-ipv6.md

    }
    ```

-1. Create a route in the route table that points all IPv6 traffic \(`::/0`\) to the Internet gateway\.
+1. Create a route in the route table that points all IPv6 traffic \(`::/0`\) to the internet gateway\.

    ```
    aws ec2 create-route --route-table-id rtb-c1c8faa6 --destination-ipv6-cidr-block ::/0 --gateway-id igw-1ff7a07b
    ```
 **Note**
-If you intend to use your public subnet for IPv4 traffic too, you need to add another route for `0.0.0.0/0` traffic that points to the Internet gateway\.
+If you intend to use your public subnet for IPv4 traffic too, you need to add another route for `0.0.0.0/0` traffic that points to the internet gateway\.

 1. To confirm that your route has been created and is active, you can describe the route table and view the results\.